SolaceDev/solace-dev-codelabs/markdown/get-started-basics/get-started-basics.md

 Give your Solace PubSub+ Cloud service instance a name, and then tell it to start!
 Under the covers, a Solace event broker will be deployed and configured in the cloud you indicated, ports configured, load-balancer setup, monitoring enabled, etc.  It takes about 5 minutes, and then you'll be ready!

-Positive
+> aside positive
-: It is safe to navigate away from the "Solace is starting" page while the broker is being deployed in the cloud.
+> It is safe to navigate away from the "Solace is starting" page while the broker is being deployed in the cloud.
 Feel free to explore the rest of Solace Mission Control, including the Event Portal!